Yeti47/cryospy/README.md

 CryoSpy is available in multiple distribution formats to suit different needs:

 ### Pre-built Releases (Recommended)
-- **Linux Server**: Static binaries with installation scripts
+- **Linux Server**: Static binaries with installation scripts (handles FFmpeg installation)
-- **Linux Client**: AppImage with all dependencies bundled (no OpenCV installation required)
+- **Linux Client**: AppImage with all dependencies bundled (includes FFmpeg)
-- **Windows**: Complete packages with all DLLs included
+- **Windows**: Complete packages with installation scripts (handles FFmpeg installation)

 ### Building from Source
 - Full source code available for customization
 - Requires manual dependency installation
 - Recommended only for developers or advanced users

-**For most users, we recommend using the pre-built releases** to avoid the complexity of OpenCV dependency management.
+**For most users, we recommend using the pre-built releases** which include installation scripts that handle all dependency management automatically.

 ## Key Features